mohs0025/mtm6201-midterm/README.md

 - All images on the site are optimized for web use
 - Comments in the HTML and CSS
 - Site has 3 html pages (Home, About Us, Contact)
+- All buttons are clickable and have links

 <!--
 https://www.markdownguide.org/cheat-sheet/